Skip to main content

 Blood Work Costs Without Insurance: Austin Price Comparison

-A CBC — the most common blood test there is — costs $5 at one Austin lab and $150 at a hospital lab down the road.
+A CBC — the most common blood test — costs $5 at one Austin lab and $150 at a hospital down the road.

 Same test.
-Same Quest Diagnostics machines processing the sample.
-Different business model, different price, wildly different bill.
+Same Quest Diagnostics machines.
+Different business model.
+Wildly different bill.

 Last updated: February 2026